yosang/react-ui-testapp/README.md

 ### Installation & Usage

-1. Clone the project with `https://github.com/yosang/territex-electric-suv.git`
+1. Clone the project with `https://github.com/yosang/vortex-e-commerce.git`
-2. Navigate to the project directory with `territex-electric-suv`
+2. Navigate to the project directory with `vortex-e-commerce`
 3. Installa required packaged with `npm install`
 4. Run the development environment with `npm run dev`